r-moruju/CI_PP4_QM/README.md

 2. I want to be able to easily navigate around the application to different pages
 3. I want to create my account to be able to book MOT tests
 4. I want to be able to edit my current booking date
-5. I want to delete my booking if longer needed
+5. I want to delete my booking if no longer needed
 6. I want to see feedback messages so that I know that my booking was created, edited or deleted
 7. As a returning user, I want to log in to the app to see my current bookings
 8. I want to be able to log out from my account